DNV launches joint industry project on ground investigations for offshore wind turbines

 “The potential of correlating geotechnical and geophysical data is often overlooked.
 I very much look forward to steering the collaboration between geophysical and geotechnical engineers.
 Their insights will be key for optimizing ground models for anchor design and installation,” commented Amy Beeston, JIP technical lead at DNV.

-The proposed approach for site investigations will also be applicable to fixed-bottom foundations or seabed cable developments.
+The proposed approach for site investigations may also apply to fixed-bottom foundations or seabed cable developments.
 The JIP aims to establish an approach for defining a design soil profile without the need for position-specific data, thus creating a framework where the site investigation can be de-associated from the final wind farm layout.
 This has the potential to remove the site investigation from the critical path of project development for both floating and bottom-fixed WTG or cable corridors, allowing for late layout and/or design changes.

-The JIP initiative was launched with an initial workshop in Q1 2024 following active discussions with more than 20 companies.
-The JIP is planned to take place over a period of 1.5-2 years, starting in Q4 2024.
-However, the call for additional interested partners remains open, and DNV welcomes companies spanning various interests (operators, designers, contractors, regulators) to join.
+The JIP initiative was launched with an initial workshop in February 2024 and is planned to take place over a period of 1.5-2 years, starting in Q1 2025.

 Partners in the JIP will participate in technical workshops, receive early access to the knowledge gained, and get insights into the resulting recommended practice.
-Currently, several parties, including developers, site investigation contractors, anchor manufacturers, and consultants, have expressed their interest in the JIP.